Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 The reaction we are considering is the students’ reactions to instruction.

-Let’s start with waste.
+Let’s start and end with waste.

 The most important waste to consider in education comes from the epidemic of disengagement that has been well documented in both schools and the workplace, even though it gets very little attention in the media.